Click on this photo

 Always fascinated with history, his writing always contains some element of it.
 John is often contacted about historical correctness in scripts and, when budgets are minimal, how locations can be suitably cheated to recreate a particular time-frame.
 His expertise about the medieval world, especially the Vikings (a passion since childhood), is often tapped by other writers and filmmakers.

-One of his favorite historic places, Hammond Castle Museum in Gloucester, Massachusetts, is featured in his New England mystery novels (Wind of Time, Wicked is the Wind, and the forthcoming The Unbound Wind).
-He has also featured both the castle and John Hays Hammond, Jr. in his mystery novel, Dead by All Appearances, which is set during World War II.
+One of his favorite historic places, Hammond Castle Museum in Gloucester, Massachusetts, is featured in his New England mystery novels (Wind of Time, Wicked is the Wind, The Unbound Wind) and a mystery short story (Whispers Upon the Wind).
+He has also featured both the castle and its builder, John Hays Hammond, Jr., in his mystery novels, Dead by All Appearances and Dead in Small Doses, which are set during World War II.

-John spent the summer of 2003 adapting the English mystery novel, A Wisp of Smoke.
-It is intended as the pilot for a British television series based on the Arnold Landon Mysteries by Roy Lewis.
-The nineteen (and counting) novels feature an amateur historian in present-day Northumberland.
+John has adapted the English mystery novel, A Wisp of Smoke, as the pilot for a British television series based on the Arnold Landon Mysteries by Roy Lewis.
+The twenty (and counting) novels feature an amateur historian in present-day Northumberland.
 The project drew John back to England's northernmost county with which he is so lovingly familiar.

-As a playwright, John is also a member of the Dramatists Guild of America.
-In early 2004, he began work on a play for New Jersey's prestigious Celtic Theatre Company, which was founded and is overseen by his college professor, Dr. James P. McGlone.
+As a playwright, John returned to that school and began working with New Jersey's prestigious Celtic Theatre Company, which was founded and is overseen by one of his former college professors.
 Tales of a Public House: An Evening of Wild Imaginings & Traditional Irish Music—adapted from the short stories of William Carleton (1794-1869)—premiered in March of 2005.

 All rights reserved.